 Just like any team sport, AKC Rally® requires both teamwork and skill.
 Handlers and their dogs navigate a course, side-by-side, as the handlers steer their dogs through a course of 10-20 different signs.
 Each of these signs provides instructions regarding the next skill that is to be performed.

-On Friday, March 15, 2019, dogs from around the country will convene in Tulsa, Oklahoma to compete in the AKC Rally National Championship.
-The dogs and their handlers will be cheered on by a crowd of excited spectators — some of whom may be brand-new to the sport of rally.
-Though watching one of these events can be confusing at first, once you pick up on ring procedures, how scoring works, and what it takes to earn a qualifying score, it’s easy to become hooked.
-So, what should every potential spectator know about AKC Rally®?
-We break down the fun-for-the-whole-family activity!
+Though watching Rally can be confusing at first, once you pick up on ring procedures, how scoring works, and what it takes to earn a qualifying score, it’s easy to become hooked.
+So, what should every potential spectator or future participant know about Rally?
+We break down this fun and exciting activity.